 For daimistas, life is a "school" and all people are students in this school trying to learn lessons in order to advance to greater self-awareness.
 By extension, they see the Santo Daime doctrine as the curriculum of a "spiritual school" or a "school of being."
 In my interview with a Dutch fiscal, he called the Daime the "University of Universities."
 My informants testify that the Santo Daime "university" teaches them the same lessons that the GST teach.
 They contrast these mystical lessons with both the scientific materialism instilled by secular education and the moralism of dogmatic religious institutions.
-After hearing many of my informants refer to Santo Daime as a "school," a between her career and the teachings of the great spiritual teachers.
+After hearing many of my informants refer to Santo Daime as a "school," a Belgian fardada who is an elementary school teacher was asked how she distinguishes between her career and the teachings of the great spiritual teachers.
 She responded: